 · analysing the interests of the members.

-The personal data will be anonymised after the respective event.
+The personal data will be anonymised after the respective events have taken place.

 The basis for this data processing is your consent (Art.
 6 Sec.
 1 Letter a GDPR).